 This is where appliances using a circuit is attempting to draw too much power.
 The circuit trips to prevent the circuit overloading or igniting causing damage to the wiring.
 The trip is a good thing in this case and you just need to identify the appliance causing the overload.

 If the treadmill is causing the circuit breaker to trip the most likely cause is circuit overload or the breaker is faulty.
-The treadmill will draws 13 amp during peak times so if you have other appliances using the same electrical circuit consider use a dedicated circuit with a circuit breaker rated at 16 amp or more.
+The treadmill will draws 13 amp during peak times so if you have other appliances using the same electrical circuit consider use a dedicated circuit with a circuit breaker rated at 16 amp (type C16) or more.
 Alternatively lowering the power loads on the current circuit cause solve the problem.
-If the treadmill turns on but keeps tripping the power during use a faulty circuit breaker is also likely.
+If the treadmill turns on but keeps tripping the power during use, a faulty circuit breaker is also likely.

 This is generally referred to as a ground or earth leakage.
 This is more prevalent in older homes where electrical circuits do not comply to the latest electrical regulations.
 The use of a professional electrician is recommended in this case.